HammadaBE/MERN-stack-project--Rent-a-Car-Website/Backend/UserStories.md

 12. [ ] Notes are either OPEN or COMPLETED
 13. [ ] Users can be Employees, Managers, or Admins
 14. [ ] Notes can only be deleted by Managers or Admins
-15. [ ] Anyone can create a note (when customer checks-in)
+15. [ ] Anyone can create a note or a new car.
-16. [ ] Employees can only view and edit their assigned notes
+16. [ ] Employees can only view and edit their assigned notes, but they can edit any car.
-17. [ ] Managers and Admins can view, edit, and delete all notes
+17. [ ] Managers and Admins can view, edit, and delete all notes and cars.
 18. [ ] Only Managers and Admins can access User Settings
 19. [ ] Only Managers and Admins can create new users
 20. [ ] Desktop mode is most important but should be available in mobile
+31. [ ] Car description includes Model,Brand,Type,Year and picture.